arttnba3/a3bot3/README.md

 ## API

-The a3bot3 satisfies the [OneBot API](https://onebot.dev/), with Camel-Case
+The a3bot3 satisfies the [OneBot API](https://onebot.dev/), with Camel-Case (Because of fucking art of golang)

 ## Plugins